 - The managers have done a good job of sheltering investors from volatility over the long run

-- The team is extremely well resourced
+- The team is very well resourced

 - We think the fund could be a good consideration for a conservative portfolio, or bring diversification to a more adventurous one